Radiation Forces and Torques on Janus Cylinders: Results and discussion

 \section{Results and discussion}

-In this section, we present a comprehensive analysis of the radiation force and torque on Janus cylinders.
-We begin by computing the scattering width and validating the LBM results against analytical predictions.
-For the metallo-dielectric Janus cylinder, we evaluate the radiation drag, lift, and torque, derive analytical expressions, and compare them with LBM results to benchmark the numerical method.
-The study is then generalised to dielectric Janus cylinders, examining the effects of permittivity contrast and interface orientation on the radiation response.
-To provide deeper physical insight, we analyze two-dimensional contour maps of the computed force and torque, and investigate the sharp variations observed in these profiles, highlighting the influence of resonance and scattered field distribution.
-Finally, we calculate the trajectories of both metallo-dielectric and dielectric Janus cylinders in a viscous fluid at low Reynolds number, incorporating the combined effects of the computed radiation forces and torques.
+In this section, we present a detailed analysis of the radiation force and torque on Janus cylinders.
+We first validate the LBM by comparing the computed far-field scattering intensity with analytical solutions.
+For the metallo-dielectric Janus cylinder, analytical expressions for radiation drag, lift, and torque are derived and used to benchmark the numerical results.
+The analysis is then extended to dielectric Janus cylinders to examine the effects of permittivity contrast and interface orientation on the radiation response.
+To gain physical insight, we analyze two-dimensional maps of the force and torque and relate the observed variations to resonance and the angular redistribution of the scattered field, with supporting slice analysis provided in the appendices.
+Finally, we investigate the coupled translational and rotational dynamics of Janus cylinders in a viscous fluid at low Reynolds number, using the computed forces and torque to determine particle trajectories.